Geer tube: Competing systems

 Geer filed for a patent on his design on July 11, 1944.
-Technicolor purchased the patent rights and started development of prototype units in concert with the Stanford Research Institute, spending a reported $500,000 in 1950 (approx. equivalent, $4 million, in 2005) on development.
+Technicolor purchased the patent rights and started development of prototype units in concert with the Stanford Research Institute, spending a reported $500,000 in 1950 (approx. equivalent, $6,590,684.65 in 2025) on development.
 The system was widely reported on at the time, including mentions in Time, Popular Science, Popular Mechanics, Radio Electronics, and others.

 Many other companies were also working on color television systems, most notably RCA.
 They had filed a patent on their shadow mask system only a few weeks after Geer.
-When Geer, and Technicolor, informed RCA of their patent, RCA took out licenses and adding further funding to the project as a "second iron in the fire" in case none of their in-house developments worked out.
+When Geer, and Technicolor, informed RCA of their patent, RCA took out licenses and added further funding to the project as a "second iron in the fire" in case none of their in-house developments worked out.

 In head-to-head testing against other color television systems for the NTSC color standardization efforts that started in November 1949, Geer's tube did not fare particularly well.
 Overscan bled the colors into neighboring pixels and led to soft colors and poor color registration and contrast.
 This problem was by no means limited to the Geer tube; several different technologies were demonstrated at the show, and only the CBS mechanical system proved able to produce a picture that satisfied the judges.
 In 1950, the CBS system was adopted as the NTSC standard.

 Geer continued to work on the overscan problems throughout the late 1940s and into the 1950s, filing additional patents on various corrections to improve the system.
 Other vendors were making similar strides with their own technologies, and in 1953 the NTSC reconvened a panel to consider the color issue.
 This time RCA's shadow mask system quickly demonstrated itself as superior to all the other systems, including Geer's.
 The shadow mask remained the primary method of building color televisions, with Sony Trinitron a distant second, until the early 2000s when LCD technology replaced CRTs.
 At the same time, RCA's version of color encoding into a signal that was compatible with existing B&W sets was also adopted, with modifications, and remained the primary U.S. television standard until 2009, when analog television was shut down.